-It is a wonderful instrument for young students and adult hobbyists alike.
+It is the best violin for young students and adult hobbyists alike.
 It makes for a cute birthday gift, a sweet kindergarten-graduation present, and a neat thing to have around the house.

 It is meant for beginners, the group of which does not exclude teenagers or middle-aged people; anyone can learn with the instrument, and everyone who tries is bound to have an enjoyable experience.
 Teachers and students will be encouraged by the soft yet well-rounded tones that it offers.